-Discrimination on the grounds of disability is unlawful under the Disability Discrimination Act 1995 (DDA), which covers employment, education, goods and services, and premises.
-The Disability Equality Duty (DED) is a new legal duty, introduced by the Disability Discrimination Act 2005, which means that every public body (including colleges and universities) will need to look actively at ways of promoting disability equality and eliminating discrimination and harassment.
+Discrimination on the grounds of disability is unlawful under the Equality Act 2010 (which replaced the Disability Discrimination Act 1995), which covers employment, education, goods and services, and premises.
+The Disability Equality Duty (DED) is a legal duty that requires every public body (including colleges and universities) to look actively at ways of promoting disability equality and eliminating discrimination and harassment.
 Such bodies are required to set out their plans in a Disability Equality Scheme, which must be publicly available.

 Disability & the right to reasonable adjustments